 - 33.0 W (~1 h 25 min of use) – gaming, High Performance Mode, screen at 30%, Wi-Fi ON.

-The laptop comes with a 65 Wh charger and a full-recharge takes around 2 hours and 15 minutes.
-The wall plug is integrated withing the power brick, with non-retractable prongs, like on most other modern Zenbooks.
+The laptop comes with a 65 Wh charger and a full recharge takes around 2 hours and 15 minutes.
+The wall plug is integrated within the power brick, with non-retractable prongs, like on most other modern Zenbooks.

 Price and availability

 The Zenbook UX410 series is not available in the US or Canada at the time of this post, but can be found in most of Europe and some regions of Asia, albeit in some countries like Germany it’s listed as the Zenbook UX3410.
 I can’t tell when or if this will be available in North America, I suggest contacting Asus on Twitter or Facebook and see what they have to say about it, I don’t have any insiders.
 I will, however, update this section if the status changes.